pythonkenyard/overeddit/README.md

 As an aside to the above I had been deleting some of my comments prior to this however reddit never supported deleting comments older than 1 year which is as far as you can view your history.
 as such i have personally built 10 years of comments with no way to remove comments over 8 years old.
 This script provides a functional,autoamted method to do this.

+Note: This was a quick 1-2hr script from my part. there is not much documentation within the script itself and formatting isnt great, but it gets the job done.